Gasterophilus nasalis: Life cycle

 Horse bottle flies lay their eggs typically around the submaxillary area on the hair of the equine.
 Unlike other Gasterophilus species, the larva hatches spontaneously, and the hatch is not triggered by an environmental factor.
 Once the larva hatched, it crawls to the mouth and enters the oral cavity, where it spends up to 21 days in the tissue of the tongue.
 In the second instar, the larva relocates, after approximately four weeks in the oral cavity, into the stomach, more specific, to the pylorus.
 Here, they get into the third instar before the Gasterophilus nasalis is excreted.
 After another 3–5 weeks in the soil the fly is fully developed and adult.
 All in all a horse bottle fly spends up to 10 months in the equine body.

 Symptoms

 The Gasterophilus nasalis does barely cause clinical symptoms.
 It might be possible to spot a larva either on the fur or in and around the oral cavity.
 The most common symptoms are: extreme salivation, shaking of the head, problems with chewing and general irritation of the oral cavity.

 Diagnosis

 The infestation with Gasterophilus nasalis can easily be overseen by the owner.
 It might be possible to spot a larva either on the fur or in and around the oral cavity.
 Rarely, it can also be noticed in the excretions.
-When a larva or egg is found on the fur, this indicates the infection of the whole herd, for during grooming, the eggs and larva are easily transferred from one individual to another.
+When a larva or egg is found on the fur, this indicates the infection of the whole herd, for during grooming, the eggs and larvae are easily transferred from one individual to another.